Map of Jurong Lake Gardens

 Along this undulating walkway, you will see different types of plants that have their habitats in swampy areas.
 Numerous birds also live and nest here.

 Continue the walk until you reach a building with a circular roof.
-Inside, you will find machines to buy a cold drink, bathrooms, and even an Olympic-size swimming pool.
+Inside, you will find machines for a cold drink, bathrooms, and even an Olympic-size swimming pool.

 Turn left towards Neram Streams.